mikeferguson/buildbot-ros/documentation/docker.md

 key that has already been added to Github.
 The id_rsa file should be in the same 'buildbot-ros' folder with the Dockerfile, and the example dockerfile expects it to be named 'buildbot_id_rsa'.

+## Other issues

+You will need to update reprepro-include.bash to use /root/buildbot-ros as the BUILD_DIR

+The aptrepo-create.bash should be modified to have:

+    echo "SignWith: ABCD1234" >> distributions

+Where the sign with comment is.
+Really, this script should be rewritten in python so it can supports better args.